 So, where does this leave us?
 To sum up, I would argue that though the gap persists, so do we.
 There are some encouraging recent examples of women banding together to push for equal pay, regardless of their chosen sport.
 Iconic tennis leaders Venus and Serena Williams joined Billie King’s Leadership Initiative earlier this month to promote equal pay across professions.
 In 2016, members of the US Women’s National Soccer Team filed claims against the US Soccer Federation for violating Title IX and the Equal Pay Act.
 Last year, the US Women’s Hockey Team followed suit and successfully negotiated higher pay and bonuses.
 They even received support and guidance from 1990's women’s soccer team members who had fought nearly twenty years earlier by appealing to the Amateur Sports Act.

 As part of this fight, I think it’s important to recognize our role in fostering change.
 I’ve had the same short biography with each post since I began writing for Ms. JD which lists my favorite sports teams, the Cal Bears, Pittsburgh Steelers, and Oakland A’s.
 It's time I found a professional women's team to rally behind and support.

 Tatum Wheeler is a fellow law aspirant based in the San Francisco Bay Area.
-When she’s not working, she spends her free time exploring new trails with her dogs, reading narratives, and cheering on her favorite sports teams, the Cal Bears, Oakland Athletics, and Pittsburgh Steelers.
+When she’s not working, she spends her free time exploring new trails with her dogs, reading narratives, and cheering on her favorite sports teams.
 Please feel free to contact her with any questions, comments, requests for further advice, or to help her choose a favorite WNBA team.